|

 NOTE: make sure to use a sealant on the case lip before pressing it in.

-In 2000 I was able to get a couple of internal parts (reverse circlip, shifter spring and ball) from my Nissan dealer but it appears that none of the T5 parts are available from them anymore.
-The Microfiche listed the parts as "US made" so I suspect once the Nissan warehouses were depleted of their 30 year stockpile that was it.
-Rather than scour the internet for the correct bearings, inserts, and circlips I strongly suggest you go to one of the websites that sell NWC rebuild kits.
+In 2000 I was able to get a couple of internal parts (reverse circlip, shifter spring and ball) from my Nissan dealer but it appears that none of the T5 parts are available anymore.
+The Microfiche listed the T5 parts as "US made" so I suspect once the Nissan warehouses were depleted of their 30 year stockpile that was it.
+Rather than scour the internet for the correct bearings, inserts, and circlips I went to the one of the websites that sell NWC rebuild kits.
+Interestingly, because the Jeep used the NWC T5 for several years there is still an active community supporting it while the Mustang world has forgotten the NWC and moved on to the WC.
+So when looking for rebuilt kits for your Nissan T5, pretend its a Jeep T5 and find a 4x4 website that sells NWC T5 rebuild kits.

 BEARINGS